Schisandra chinensis: Vegetative plant organs

 Schisandra chinensis is a perennial, deciduous woody vine plant found at high latitudes and in cool climatic conditions.
 It commonly grows in natural coniferous or mixed forests or along streams and climbs up other trees or shrubs to reach optimal light conditions.
-In Russia, Schisandra chinensis is also called Limonnik or Maximowich's red grape.
-The name Limonnik comes from the lemony smell of different plant organs, especially the leaves.
 The prostrate woody stems usually grow 8–9 m tall, but can reach a length of up to 25m.
 They are dark brown in colour and can reach 1.5–2 cm in thickness.

 New shoots are typically short, but they continue their growth after flowering until late in the season.
 The leaves are simple, oval-shaped (5–11 cm long and 3–7 cm wide) and alternating and the petioles have a slight red colouring.
 Multicellular trichomes are located on the abaxial leaf lamina.
-Stomata show a irregular, random distribution.
+Stomata show an irregular, random distribution.

 The roots of Schisandra chinensis are branched and stay close to the soil surface.[7]
 Nodes located on the stems can also produce roots.